MartinGeisse/mahdl-plugin/doc/index-selection.md

 # Index Selection

 Index selection has container and index sub-expressions.
-The container must be a vector or memory whose size (first size for memories) is relevant here: We want to ensure statically that the index cannot be *out-of-bounds*, that is, be greater or equal than the container size.
+The container must be a vector or matrix whose size (first size for memories) is relevant here: We want to ensure statically that the index cannot be *out-of-bounds*, that is, be greater or equal than the container size.
 We also want the index to be non-negative.